cyclejs/old-website/_posts/2015-01-28-basic-examples.md

   DOM: makeDOMDriver('#app')
 };

-Cycle.run(main, drivers);
+run(main, drivers);
 {% endhighlight %}

 In the case of the DOM Driver, our `main()` will interact with the user through the DOM.
 Most of our examples will use the DOM Driver, but keep in mind that Cycle.js is modular and extensible.
-You could build an application, targeting native mobile for instance, without using the DOM Driver.
+You could build an application, targeting Web Audio or native mobile for instance, without using the DOM Driver.

 <h2 id="toggle-a-checkbox">Toggle a checkbox</h2>